Barry Zito: 2007

 On May 18, Zito made his return to Oakland as a Giant.
-He lasted only four innings as he gave up seven runs while walking seven, including two bases-loaded walks.
+He lasted only four innings and gave up seven runs while walking seven, including two bases-loaded walks.
 The A's beat the Giants, 15–3.
 He faced his old team again on June 9, this time in San Francisco.
 Zito pitched four innings while giving up three earned runs on nine hits in a 6–0 defeat.

 Zito made his first Major League relief appearance on August 5 against the Padres due to an early exit by starter Noah Lowry and an overworked bullpen.
 He pitched a scoreless seventh inning.
 He recorded his first career run batted in (RBI) two days later against the Nationals' Mike Bacsik, in the same game that Barry Bonds hit his record-breaking 756th career home run.

 After Zito's start on August 12, his ERA was 5.13.
 Over his final nine starts, he posted the fifth-best ERA in the NL, at 3.10.
 He also had a 3–2 record.
 He admitted that he had put pressure on himself to perform because of the large contract and was learning that he just needed to be himself.
 Zito also said that it had been difficult for him to adjust to a new league, team, and ballpark.
 On the final day of the season, in Los Angeles against the Dodgers, Zito allowed two runs on five hits and had four strikeouts in an 11–2 win.
 For the first time in his career, Zito had a losing record, as he finished the season at 11–13.
 He failed to reach 200 innings (196 2/3) for the first time since 2000 and posted a career-high 4.53 ERA.